zzzprojects/learn-orm/tutorials/vb-net/basic-syntax.md

 # Basic Syntax

 Visual Basic has a very simple programming syntax.
-The language is not case-sensitive and it is easy even for beginners to start coding.
+The language is not case-sensitive, and it is easy even for beginners to start coding.

  - It is an object-oriented programming language and is based on .NET Framework.
  - It is more easy, simple, and powerful than C or C++, and we also don't need to add semicolons after each statement.